Editorial Standards

 - Mechanics over marketing: we explain how systems work, not vendor claims.

-- Layered structure: overview → components → how it operates → trade-offs.
+- Layered structure: overview → components → mechanics → trade-offs.

-- Concrete examples: real-world patterns and common failure modes where helpful.
+- Operational realism: capacity, redundancy, and common failure modes are addressed where relevant.

-- Scope control: if a topic is broad, we split it rather than writing a shallow “mega post.”
+- Scope control: broad topics are split rather than turned into shallow “mega posts.”

 Updates and corrections

-We update articles when underlying technology changes in a meaningful way or when factual errors are found.
-If you believe a page contains an error, you may submit a request through the publisher help desk: Submit a request.
+Pages are updated when underlying technology changes in a meaningful way, or when factual errors are identified.
+If you believe a page contains an error or could benefit from a better source, you may submit a request via the publisher help desk: Submit a request.

 What we do not do